 The t4735-CC133-MSSA was the only clone detected from sheep and goats in this study.
 The isolation of the common S. aureus clone from sheep and goats in this study could be attributed to the close contact between both animals which could aid direct transmission.
 There are no documented reports of the spa-type t4735 in both animals and humans in Nigeria.
 Banaszkiewicz et al. (2023) reported the spa-type t4735 strains from wild boar in Poland.
 The CC133 with CC130 and CC398 lineages are reported to be mainly associated with ruminants (Lozano et al., 2016; Aires de-sousa, 2017).
-The isolates were observed to be highly susceptible to antimicrobial agents, but harbored fosB gene as the only antimicrobial resistance gene.
-High susceptibility of CC133 clones in this study is similar to that reported by Shittu et al. (2021) who reported low prevalence of antibiotic-resistant S. aureus in west African Dwarf goats.
-The detection of fosB gene in all CC133-MSSA in this study collaborates the findings of Mont and de Oliveira (2023) who reported global trends in the increasing prevalence of Fosfomycin resistance gene in S. aureus in 34 different countries including Nigeria.
-The Fosfomycin gene detected in small ruminants in this study could be from humans or the environment because antimicrobial resistance is a one health issue which could arise from animals, humans or the environment, and Moreso, the Fosfomycin resistance gene can spread through plasmids (Mont and de Oliveira, 2023).
+The isolates were observed to be highly susceptible to antimicrobial agents but harbored fosB gene as the only antimicrobial resistance gene.
+The high susceptibility of CC133 clones in this study is similar to that reported by Shittu et al. (2021) who reported a low prevalence of antibiotic-resistant S. aureus in West African Dwarf goats.
+The detection of fosB gene in all CC133-MSSA in this study collaborates with the findings of Mont and de Oliveira (2023) who reported global trends in the increasing prevalence of Fosfomycin resistance gene in S. aureus in 34 different countries including Nigeria.
+The Fosfomycin gene detected in small ruminants in this study could be from humans or the environment because antimicrobial resistance is a health issue which could arise from animals, humans or the environment, and Moreso, the Fosfomycin resistance gene can spread through plasmids (Mont and de Oliveira, 2023).

 Conclusions

 This study has established the prevalence, distribution and molecular characteristics of S. aureus in food animals in parts of the FCT, Abuja.
-Periodic surveillance of food animals is recommended to determine the level of their colonization by antibiotic resistant organisms for the purpose of food safety.
+Periodic surveillance of food animals is recommended to determine the level of their colonization by antibiotic-resistant organisms for the purpose of food safety.

 Ethical statement

-All procedures performed in this study were in compliance with the Animals (Scientific Procedures) Act, 1986 for the care and use of animals for the purpose of research.
-Ethical clearance for this study was obtained from University of Abuja Ethics Committee on Animal Use (UAECAU/2024/016).
+All procedures performed in this study were in compliance with the Animals (Scientific Procedures) Act, 1986 regarding the care and use of animals for the purpose of research.
+Ethical clearance for this study was obtained from the University of Abuja Ethics Committee on Animal Use (UAECAU/2024/016).

 References